Alluxio/alluxio/docs/en/Running-Tachyon-on-EC2.md

 [Region(**us-east-1**) and Availability Zone(**us-east-1a**)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 The security group will be set up automatically in the region with all inbound/outbound network traffic opened.
 You can change the *security group*, *region* and *availability zone* in `ec2.yml`.
 Sometimes the default zone can be unavailable.
-Note: the keypair is associated with a sepcific zone.
-If you ran into permission/connection errors, please first check the zone.
+Note: the keypair is associated with a specific region.
+For example, if you created a keypair in us-east-1, the keypair is invalid in other regions (like us-west-1).
+If you ran into permission/connection errors, please first check the region/zone.

 **Spot instances**

-Using spot instance is a way to reduce EC2 cost.
+Using spot instances is a way to reduce EC2 cost.
 Spot instances are non-guaranteed instances which are priced with bidding.
 Note that spot instances may be taken away from you if someone bids more, and there are no more spot instances available.
 However, for short-term testing, spot instances are very appropriate, because it is rare that spot instances are taken from you.